Beautiful Blue Flower Types to Grow at Home or for Your Next Floral Arrangement

 12. Globe Thistle (Echinops)

 Globe thistles get their name due to their spherical shape.
 Their blooms resemble a firework, with a series of blue or purple spines that grow outward in a unique and textured pattern.

 Some of the varieties within the species include Echinops bannaticus, Echinops exaltatus, and Echinops niveus.
 You’ll find these species growing anywhere from fields in Japan to wild patches along the coastline.

 13. Lungwort (Pulmonaria ‘Blue Ensign’)

 The Pulmonaria ‘Blue Ensign’ is a cultivar of Lungworts from the genus Pulmonaria.

-The flower is native to both Europe and western Asia, and it can be either an evergreen or herbaceous perennial.
+The flower is native to both Europe and western Asia.
 These colorful flowers have rough hairs across their leaves, which gives them a bristly texture.

 Curiously, the origin of the name comes from the Latin word ‘pulmo,’ which means lung.
 The leaves of this plant were once thought of as a symbol for diseased lungs.

 This flower has large flowers that bloom in a shade of powder blue.
 This flower got its alternative scientific name, Meconopsis baileyi, in 1912.
 It was named for Frederick Marshan Bailey, an officer in the British army.

 You’ll find the Himalayan blue poppy growing wild in fields around its native Tibet.
 It also grows wild in the United States, in coastal areas around California and New England.